adnanalicic/invoice-processor/backend/CODex_context.md

   - Document re-extraction.
   - Manual uploads.
   - Admin configuration for storage and email sources.
+  - Chat requests via `/api/chat` for the LLM chat view.
-- Admin UI behaviour (including how multiple email inboxes are edited) is documented in `frontend/CODex_context.md` and implemented in Angular components such as `admin-page.component.ts`.
+- Frontend behaviour is documented in `frontend/CODex_context.md` and implemented in Angular components.